knurling-rs/knurling-session-20q4/src/sessions/internal_temp.md

 ✅ Go back to [temp.rs](https://github.com/nrf-rs/nrf-hal/blob/v0.11.1/nrf-hal-common/src/temp.rs) in the HAL code.

 `fn measure()` takes a mutable reference to `self` as an argument. `self` is the instance of the temperature sensor that was created with `fn new()`.
-The method will stop a measurement, if one has already been started, starts a new measurment and block the program until it has completed the measurement and then returns a fixed point number `I30F2`.
+The method will stop a measurement, if one has already been started, starts a new measurement and block the program until it has completed the measurement and then returns a fixed point number `I30F2`.
 The second option is starting a measurement with `fn start_measurement()` and reading the measurement with `fn read()` which works in a non-blocking way.
 A measurement is started or stopped by writing to the register.

 We'll stick with the blocking method `fn measure()` for now.